Reliability/stat687/README.md

 - (0.83 - 0.80]: B-
 - (0.80 - 0.77]: C

+__Academic Grievance:__ AFIT and the Graduate School of Engineering and Management affirm the right of each student to resolve grievances with the Institution.
+Students are guaranteed the right of fair hearing and appeal in all matters of judgment of academic performance.
+Procedures are detailed in ENOI 36 – 138, Student Academic Performance Appeals.

 ## Approximate Course Outline
 - [__Chapter  1: Reliability Concepts and Reliability Data__](https://afit.shinyapps.io/smrd-chapter-1) (Week 1)
 - [__Chapter  2: Models, Censoring and Likelihood for Time-to-Failure Data__](https://afit.shinyapps.io/smrd-chapter-2) (Week 2)